speakeztech/mlir-tutorial/docs/tutorials/07-folders-constant-propagation.md

 At runtime, this generates instructions: load 2, load 3, add them, store result.
 But the compiler already knows the answer is 5.
 Why generate instructions at all?

 **Constant folding** is the optimization that eliminates this waste.
-It's not just an optimization—it's a **fundamental principle** of compilation: **do at compile time whatever you can, so runtime does less**.
+It's not just an optimization, it's a **fundamental principle** of compilation: **do at compile time whatever you can, so runtime does less**.

 ### The Economic Argument